uDALES/u-dales/tests/README.md

 ## How to run tests

 Make sure you have the required Python libraries installed on your system (see [DEVELOP.md](../DEVELOP.md)) and activate the `udales` conda environment.
-Then, to run the tests run the following commands:
+Then, to run the tests run the following commands from the `tests` directory:

 ```
 python run_tests.py <branch_a> <branch_b> <build_type>